 - Particle size: 6mm to 2.3mm

-One thing that stands out with this brand of activated charcoal is that they actually list their product’s laboratory info.
+One thing that stands out with this brand of activated charcoal is that they list their product’s laboratory info.
 The iodine number is 1100, which means it has good adsorption abilities.

 What Is Activated Charcoal?

 Also known as activated carbon, activated charcoal is a highly porous material.
-It is made taking a carbon material (such as wood) and burning it in an oxygen-less environment to produce charcoal.
-The charcoal is then processed further to remove impurities, increase surface area, and reduce pore size.
+It is made by taking a carbon material (such as wood) and burning it in an oxygen-less environment to produce charcoal.
+The charcoal is processed further to remove impurities, increase surface area, and reduce pore size.

 Choosing Activated Charcoal